s-estay/aoc24/day-04/README.md

 ```
 - And then I realized that the vertical and diagonal scanning would requiere indexes
 - So the correct approach is to convert the input to a matrix of letters
-- Find every `X` and look if the `XMAS` forms around it going in all directions
+- And scan it looking if the `XMAS` forms in any direction

 |  S  |     |     |  S  |     |     |  S  |
 | --- | --- | --- | --- | --- | --- | --- |